cambridge-ceu/csd3/applications/LocusZoom.md

 }
 ```

-where there is an option to use a customised database named `locuszoom_interval_hg19.db` as well, see below.
+where there is an option to use a customised database named `locuszoom_interval_hg19.db` in the `interval` section, see below.

 ## snp_pos